 Board Basics Series

 Charter School Budget Basics Learn the fundamentals of charter school funding.
+Learn from Scott Brown, CFO/Founding Director from EdFin, regarding some of the key areas of charter school financial oversight.
 Understand the role of the board in financial oversight and the cycle of a charter school budget.
 Review key assumptions of what drives revenue and expenses in a charter environment.

 Top Pitfalls of Open Meeting Law Understand best practices to conduct your board meetings and procedures with care.
 Designed to help charter schools move their organizations forward efficiently without exposing the school to risk.